rkuma183/wilsonmar.github.io/_posts/2016-08-18-mysql-setup.md

 (MariaDB 5.1.53 is based on MySQL 5.1.53).
 If you don't need to first uninstall MySQL,
 <a href="#InstallMariaDB">click here for instructions on installing MariaDB, below</a>.

+On August 2016, MariaDB's MaxScale database proxy software was put under the Business Software License, which means it's really not fully open source.

 ## MySQL Still Alive #